maha8298/master-thesis/README.md

 This project is a simple one-page website that generates test cases for code snippets using the OpenAI API.

 ## Installation
 To start using the Test Case Generator, start by cloning the repository and nagivate to the project directory locally.

+Add the `.env` file (attached in an email from me) to the root of the project

-Then install dependencies using
+Then install dependencies using `npm install`

-`npm install`

 Once the installation is complete, you can start the server using the following command: